Mesothelioma & Asbestos Risks in Maine

-No one is allowed to engage in any kind of asbestos abatement activity unless licensed or certified to do so by the state of Maine.
+It is illegal to engage in any kind of asbestos abatement activity unless licensed or certified by the state of Maine.

-On the federal level, certain laws and regulations are in place surrounding the use, development, and disposal of asbestos and asbestos-containing materials.
+Certain federal laws and regulations are also in place surrounding the use, development, and disposal of asbestos and asbestos-containing materials.

-Beginning in the early 1970s, federal laws were enacted to control or phase out the use of asbestos for industrial or commercial purposes — most critically the Toxic Substances Control Act (TSCA) and amendments to the Clean Air Act.
+Beginning in the early 1970s, federal laws were enacted to control or phase out the use of asbestos for industrial or commercial purposes, such as the Toxic Substances Control Act (TSCA) and amendments to the Clean Air Act.

 Asbestos Exposure Sites in Maine

 With the highest mesothelioma mortality rate in the country, Maine residents have faced — and continue to face — a unique risk of asbestos exposure.

 Most mesothelioma victims were exposed to asbestos at one of a number of shipyards or shipbuilding facilities dotting Maine’s massive coastline.

 For decades, asbestos was used in shipbuilding to insulate pipes and boilers and to prevent the corrosion of metal parts.